Venice via the Glacier Express

 After breakfast this morning, it’s time to board the distinctive red and white panoramic coaches of the Glacier Express for a stunning journey across the Swiss Alps.
 Pass through dramatic valleys and gorges, cross a total of 291 bridges, and climb up to and across the 6,670 foot high Oberalp Pass, connecting the cantons of Graubünden and Uri.

 You will arrive in Brig in the mid-afternoon and disembark here for your overnight stay at the Ambassador Hotel (or similar).
+Spend the rest of the day exploring this pretty town.
+Don’t miss a visit to Stockalper Castle and the nearby lookout over the surrounding area.

 Venice is not only one of the most beautiful cities in the world, but was also at the centre of a powerful republic that existed for a thousand years.
 You have a day and a half to explore.